maria-meier/maria-meier.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-I like to offer practical courses in which students can apply what they have learned directly to a project.

-I therefore greatly enjoy to teach the so-called "empiric-experimental project seminar" to undergraduate students.
-In this seminar which is a mandatory part of the undergraduate curriculum of psychology at German universities, students learn about the scientific process by planning and conducting an experiment.
-They learn how to find a research question, conduct a literature research, elaborate an experimental design, collect and analyse data and write a research report.
-Furthermore, I cover topics like open science principles and good scientific practice within this course.
+I enjoy teaching practical courses, in which students can apply their gained knowledge in the course of mini projects, e.g. by planning and conducting an experiment, analyzing saliva samples in the wet lab, or running statistical analysis scripts in R. My classes cover topics of how to find a research question, conduct a literature research, elaborate an experimental design, collect, preprocess and analyse data in biological psychology and how to write a research report.
+Whenever possible, I cover principles of open and reproducible science within my classes.

-In addition, I love to teach basic wet lab skills to psychology students.
-In a seminar called "Measuring Hormones 101" I teach how cortisol can be measured in saliva and how this measurement can be used in experimental studies.
-After learning basics about the hypothalamic-pituitary-adrenal axis and basic principles of Enzyme-Linked Immunosorbent Assays (ELISAs), students conduct a small experiment in which they collect saliva samples (usually, we study the cortisol awakening response).
-Using these samples, I instruct them how to run an ELISA themselves.
-Finally, we analyse the data statistically and write a short research report about our findings.

 You find more information on my teaching experience [here](/cv).